selfsk/selfsk.github.io/_posts/2021-04-13-motorcycling-101.md

 # 101?

 In this post I'm trying to share my vision of "motorcycling 101", or "what I think should be taught to people who start riding motorcycles for the first time".
 I think current approach to preparing brand new people for riding motorcycles is [somewhat confusing...](/motorcycles/education/learning/2021/03/18/how-i-didnt-become-an-instructor.html).
-I'm trying to focus on fundamentals, since the lack of focus in that area I noticed in Basic Riding Course.
+I'm trying to focus on fundamentals, since I've noticed the lack of focus in that area in Basic Riding Course.

 The basics and foundation of riding a motorcycle is not harder than riding a bicycle.
 Complexity is coming from each bike's input (things like throttle, brakes, steering, body position) as well as rider's input (like vision, hearing, feeling), each input can be adjusted/processed within a broad spectrum and with different granularity!